Ziauddin University

 Clinical Characterisation Protocol for Severe and Emerging Infections (CCP)

-The ISARIC-WHO Clinical Characterisation Protocol (CCP) is a standardized protocol for the
+The ISARIC-WHO Clinical Characterisation Protocol (CCP) is a standardised protocol for the

 rapid, coordinated clinical investigation of severe or potentially severe illness caused by